 After eating her dinner, she would furiously dig around the dish in an attempt to ‘bury’ anything she hadn’t finished.

-She would sniff and scratch and pull at the table cloth until satisfied that her kibbles were ‘safe’.
+She would sniff, scratch, and pull at the tablecloth until satisfied that her kibbles were ‘safe’.

 While this behavior may seem bizarre to us humans, it makes perfect sense to our stealthy little hunters.

 Also known as ‘caching’, food covering is an instinctive method used by wild cats to save leftovers and protect them from scavengers.

 For domestic cats, caching usually involves some scratching on the surface around the food, and sometimes even pulling objects over their dishes to help better disguise it.

 For feral cats that are more likely to eat outdoors, caching may involve actually digging into the ground and burying their food in the earth.